FAQs

 Botswana safari

-It means the price include the following; all prices are VAT inclusive.
+It means the price includes the following:

 * Superior chalets OR comfort tented rooms (Meru style).